Development environment setup

 If you see +python on the list, you are good to go.
 Don’t worry about configuration, we will get to it in the next post.

 Windows and sessions – Tmux

-In order to effectively work with Vim, any shell editor actually, there must be a way to quickly switch between tabs, windows, and sessions.
+In order to effectively work with Vim, or any shell editor actually, there must be a way to quickly switch between tabs, windows, and sessions.
 Tmux is a modern solution to that problem.

 sudo apt-get install -y python-software-properties software-properties-common sudo add-apt-repository -y ppa:pi-rho/dev sudo apt-get update sudo apt-get install -y tmux tmux -V

 Don’t forget to alias it to get full 256 color support.

 Launching of Tmux and then opening all of the directories by hand quickly becomes a tedious task.
 One way to avoid it is by suspending your PC.
 But that’s a dirty solution.
 Better approach is to preconfigure sessions so that everything will be brought up automatically with few keystrokes.
 Likely, we need only one python library for that.
 Tmuxp.

 sudo pip install tmuxp